-The key requirement is that, in the event of an inspection, you can demonstrate that rebated fuel in a tank is part of the generator system.
+The key requirement is that, in the event of an inspection, you can demonstrate that rebated fuel in a tank was either purchased before 11 June 2021 or is "immediate supply" which means a) the tank is a permanent part of the generator fuel system and b) no switching or change-over valves are required to supply fuel to the generator.
 The key phrase in the legislation is: "a substance is taken into a vehicle, vessel, machine or appliance as fuel, or as an additive or extender in any fuel, if (and only if) it is taken into the vehicle, vessel, machine or appliance as part of the supply-(a) from which the engine provided for propelling the vehicle or vessel or, as the case may be, for powering the machine or appliance, draws fuel."